 - Grading for advanced year registrations must adhere to existing grading policies.

 Residency is calculated in terms of quarters of full-time study.
 A student pursuing a doctoral degree must complete eight quarters of residency consecutively over two years, including summers (see the PhD Timeline Completion).
-Leaves of absence may alter the residency timeline.
+Approved leaves of absence or parental accommodation may alter the residency timeline.

-No residency credit will be awarded by The Graduate School (TGS) for work completed in a graduate program outside of TGS.
-Individual programs may waive course requirements based on work completed at another institution (either prior to or after enrollment at Northwestern), but all doctoral students must complete nine letter graded (A,B,C) courses in TGS and maintain a 3.0 GPA.
-Students may register for 590 Research within their programs to maintain full-time registration during quarters in which they are not enrolled full time in graded coursework.
+No PhD residency credit will be awarded by The Graduate School (TGS) for work completed in a graduate program prior to admission to and enrollment in the PhD program in TGS.
+Individual programs may waive course requirements based on work completed at another institution (either prior to or after enrollment at Northwestern), but all doctoral students must complete nine letter-graded (A,B,C) courses authorized by TGS for graduate credit, eight quarters of residency, and maintain a 3.0 GPA.
+Students may register for 590 Research within their programs to maintain full-time registration during quarters in which they are not enrolled full-time in graded coursework.